-You can install the IBM Hardware Management Pack for Microsoft System Center Operations Manager 2007, v3.1 on a Root Management Server or on a non-Root Management Server.
+You can install the IBM Hardware Management Pack for Microsoft System Center Operations Manager, v3.2 on a Root Management Server or a non-Root Management Server for Microsoft System Center Operations Manager 2007.
 The Root Management Server is the first management server on which you install the Operations Manager.
+For Microsoft System Center Operations Manager 2012, you can install the IBM Hardware Management Pack for Microsoft System Center Operations Manager, v3.2 on the Management Server (a non-Root Management Server).